 So I decided that if God asked me to do this, I would obey Him.
-I prayed about it and asked God to give me favor with my husband and then asked the Respected Husband if he would be ok with me covering my head with a scarf at home when I pray and during prayer at church – and I was COMPLETELY SHOCKED when he said, “That’s fine.”
+I prayed about it and asked God to give me favor with my husband and then asked the my husband if he would be ok with me covering my head with a scarf to honor his authority over me at home when I pray and during prayer at church – and I was COMPLETELY SHOCKED when he said, “That’s fine.”

 WHAT??
 REALLY???
 Are you sure you heard my question??

 Well, THAT was a God thing right there.
 “OK, God.
 I will obey You.
 Even if no one else does.”

 Am I saying you have to do this, precious wife, beloved of God?
 Well… I don’t believe this is really about me and you.
 It’s about your relationship with God.
 I am not here to tell you what to do, but to pray that God might open your eyes to a spiritual practice we as women have lost and to expose you to God’s Word and the benefits of obedience to Him.
 Your decision is up to you!
 You don’t answer to me.
 We all answer to God.